-> Your doctor may prescribe:
+Your doctor may advise:

-> Interventional Spine Care TOP
+Interventional Spine Care TOP

-> Surgery may be used for people who fail to respond to other treatments.
+Surgery may be used for people who fail to respond to other treatments.
 Immediate surgery is necessary for cauda equina syndrome.
 Options include:

-> American Academy of Orthopedic Surgeons
+Ortho Info—American Academy of Orthopaedic Surgeons

-> Canadian Orthopaedic Association
+Canadian Orthopaedic Association

 Canadian Orthopaedic Foundation